By CARLOS RODRIGUEZ

 AP Sports Writer

-GUADALAJARA, Mexico (AP) — Garbiñe Muguruza’s trip to Mexico started last week with a taste of tequila.
-After winning the WTA Finals on Wednesday, it ended the same way.
+GUADALAJARA, Mexico (AP) — Garbiñe Muguruza´s trip to Mexico started last week drinking tequila.
+After winning the WTA Finals on Wednesday, it will end in the same way.

-Before the tournament, Muguruza took a 37-mile (60-kilometer) ride to Tequila, a small town outside of Guadalajara where the popular spirit is produced.
+Before the tournament started, Muguruza took a 37-mile (60 kilometer) ride to Tequila, a small town outside of Guadalajara where the popular spirit is produced.

 “I went to the town, did a tasting.
-I need to do this before because when I win …” Muguruza said.
+I knew, I knew.
+I need to do this before because when I win…” said Muguruza.
 “We’re (now) going to have some tequila, have fun, lose all the tension we’ve been having and holding.
 I think the whole team deserves it.”

-“The whole year with my team I was saying to them, ‘It’s in Mexico, we have to make it, c’mon.’
+“To qualify, the whole year with my team I was saying to them, ´it’s in Mexico, we have to make it, c’mon´.
 It was my biggest motivation,” Muguruza said.

-The Spaniard made three breaks in the first set.
-Kontaveit played better in the second and got a break in the ninth game, but Muguruza broke her next two serves to win.
+Muguruza took control early in the match with three breaks against an erratic Kontaveit, who played better in the second and got a break in the ninth, but the Spaniard broke the Estonian´s next two serves to win it.

-Earlier, Barbora Krejcikova and Katerina Siniakova defeated Hsieh Su-wei and Elise Mertens 6-3, 6-4 to win the doubles title undefeated.
+Earlier, Barbora Krejcikova and Katerina Siniakova defeated Hsie Su-wei and Elise Mertens 6-3, 6-4 to win the WTA Finals doubles title undefeated.

-Krejcikova and Siniakova won at Roland Garros, Madrid, and the Tokyo Olympics.
+Krejcikova and Siniakova won titles at Roland Garros and Madrid, and the gold medal at the Tokyo 2020 Olympic Games.

-“We needed to stay aggressive, and we did it,” said Siniakova, who finished the season No. 1 in the doubles rankings.
+“It’s really amazing.
+This week was really good for us.
+I think we needed to stay aggressive, and we did it,” said Siniakova, who finished the season No. 1 in the doubles rankings.
+“I’m just really happy that we have the trophy.”

-Billie Jean King presented Muguruza the trophy bearing her name.
-The WTA Finals were played in Guadalajara this year because of the pandemic, with the event scheduled to return in 2022 to Shenzhen, China.
+The WTA Finals were played in Guadalajara for this year only, with the event scheduled to return in 2022 to Shenzhen, China.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports